wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 **Bill Patterson**: I wish we had spent more time working together.
 I will forever value your leadership and mentorship while on the work.com journey.
 Your willingness to take the time and set all other things aside to provide support is uncommon and I’ll remain forever grateful.

+**Dimitrua Jackson**: I’ve never had an assistant before and at first I really didn’t know what to do (or not to do).
+But you so quickly became an indispensable part of my life, and I value you so much as a human being and a friend.
+Thank you for everything you’ve done for me and our teams!

 **Doug Scott**: You provided a ton of leadership and steering at the helm of an enormous ship, yet always took the time to meet, share your candid thoughts, and reflect on the opportunities that lay ahead.
 Thank you!

 **Guy Jenkins**: If I could go back to earlier naive Wade and give him a piece of advice, it would be to partner more closely with you sooner.
 Your ability to sift through the noise to find signal is unparalleled, and every engagement or partnership with you or your team has made things exponentially better!

 **John Stormer**: I have always appreciated and respected the way you bring a smile and positivity to everything you do, even though you have an enormous charter and a seemingly impossible task.

 **John Vogt**: We’ve definitely been together through a lot.
 We’ve had a lot of good times, and definitely our share of frustrations.
 But the friendship we’ve built and the respect I have for you will forever remain.
 It’s been awesome working with you all these years.